giantswarm/rfc/logging-infrastructure/README.md

 - Satisfy customer requirement towards network traffic isolation (i.e. no data leaving their machines or cloud account)
 - Smaller impact case of failure
-- Keep our Platform as a Product model (self-sufficient installation can keep running alone)

 #### Cons